 Whisky is a complex drink and not for the feint hearted.
+And there are some whiskies not for beginners.
 But that’s why we love it.

 You can really sink your teeth into it, seeking out the many and diverse flavours.
 Tasting a dram is what draws so many people to Whisky.
 It takes time and patience to train your taste buds, but in the end, it’s worth it.

 The complexity means that some Whiskies can be hard to decipher and let’s face it, are just not for people new to the drink.
 It’s not uncommon to find some Whiskies not for beginners.

 We’ve lined up some drams that are difficult to taste, but well worth the effort.
 These are some of the finest drams around, but don’t think you’ll crack them first go!

 Peat, peat, peat.
 This is all about the peat.
 But within that, there are myriad other flavours abounding.
 It is packed with oak wood, fruit, earthy richness and lots of sweetness.
 At every turn you’ll find something new.
 What can be hard to get over is the immense amount of peat smoke.
 Ardbeg is adored for their peated drams and this is no exception.
 The big plume of bog smoke can be off-putting to those who don’t have a refined enough palate, but once you do, it’s incredible.